Quantum Algorithm for Lexicographically Minimal String Rotation: The Quantum Algorithm for LMSR

 \subsection{An Improvement for Better Average-Case Query Complexity}

 In the previous subsection, we propose an efficient quantum algorithm for LMSR in terms of its worst-case query complexity.
 It is easy to see that its average-case query complexity remains the same as its worst-case query complexity.
-In this subsection, we improve this algorithm to achieve abetter average-case query complexity.
+In this subsection, we give an improved algorithm with better average-case query complexity which also retains the worst-case query complexity.

 The basic idea is to individually deal with several special cases, which cover almost all of the possibilities on average.
 Let $B = \ceil{3 \log_\alpha n}$.
 Our strategy is to just consider substrings of length $B$.
 Let